sherman5/wiimake/README.rst

   $ wiimake game.iso config.ini

 This command will build and inject a mod into the :code:`game.iso` file based on the settings in the :code:`config.ini` file.
 Since this command overwrites the :code:`game.iso` file, it's usually a good idea to create a backup.
 WiiMake also comes with a tool for manipulating an **.iso** file directly, :code:`wiimake-isotool`.
-This lets us save the original state of the **.iso** file before we overwrite it with our mod.
+This lets you save the original state of the **.iso** file before overwriting it with your mod.
 If the configuration file changes significantly, it is usually a good idea to restore the **.iso** file to it's original state before building the mod again.
 A sample workflow might look like this:

 ::